spencer-ti-ozaki/SurgeryNerveSense/README.md

 # NerveSense

 **NerveSense** is a surgical proximity device designed to help surgeons detect and avoid peripheral nerves during incision.
 It estimates the distance between a surgical probe and a nearby nerve in real time, displaying the result on an LCD screen.
+Link for demo video: https://youtu.be/kSlPQVkup6I

 > **Disclaimer:** NerveSense is a proof-of-concept prototype developed as a university engineering project.
 It is not approved for clinical use, and has only ever been tested on a tissue phantom with a controlled nerve analog — never on a live nerve or living tissue.
 See [TESTING.md](TESTING.md).